rustyeddy/rustyeddy.com/content/software/commit-and-merge.md

 ## Tagging - Releases

-Git also provides a feature called _tagging_, it is in fact very similar to _branching_, except they are meant to _label_ a specific reference of the source at a specific point in time.
+Git also provides a feature called _tagging_, which is in fact very similar to _branching_. _Tags_ however are meant to _label_ a specific reference of the source at a specific point in time.

-Software release is a typical example: a tag **v1.0.2** which would not be unusual.
+_Software releases_ are a good reason to use _tags_.
+For example: a tag **v1.0.2** would be a typical tag that might be used to reference the version of code after **v1.0.1**.

-This allow the team to _reference_ and _re-create_ that specific version of the code again.
+This practice allows the team, or anybody interested, the ability to _reference_ and _re-create_ a specific past version of the software.

 ## Automated Builds and Testing